xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [11/2024] Invited to attend the AI roundtable discussion at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting in London.

-[11/2024] I organized a [BMVC2024](https://bmvc2024.org/) workshop titled “**DIFA: Deep Learning-based Image Fusion and Its Applications**” as the lead organizer in Glasgow, UK, on 27th November 2024.
+[11/2024] I organized a [BMVC2024](https://bmvc2024.org/) workshop titled “DIFA: Deep Learning-based Image Fusion and Its Applications” as the lead organizer in Glasgow, UK, on 27th November 2024.
 More details can be found on our [workshop website](https://difa2024.github.io/).

 [11/2024] I gave a talk titled "An introduction to Prompt Engineering" at Wuhan Union Hospital of China (online).